Badami Fort: Architecture

 Badami Fort was designed with an early Medieval hill-fort architecture integrated with rock-cut elements.
 The fort complex consists of a lower fort on the plain and two upper forts on the rocky hills north and south of Agastya Lake.
 The lower fort (at lake level) enclosed the town of Badami, while the two upper forts were held as citadels.
-According to ASI records, the northern hill fort (the larger of the two, called Bavanbande-kote or “Fifty-two Rocks Fort”) and the southern fort (Ranamandala-kote, “battlefield fort”) stand about 300 yards apart, each rising roughly 240 feet above the plain.
-Both hill forts were constructed chiefly of the local red sandstone bedrock, supplemented by heavy masonry; historical accounts note that by the mid-19th century much of the stone battlements had been removed or collapsed.
+According to the ASI records, the northern hill fort (the larger of the two, called Bavanbande-kote or “Fifty-two Rocks Fort”) and the southern fort (Ranamandala-kote, “battlefield fort”) stand about 300 yards apart, each rising roughly 240 feet above the plain.
+Both hill forts were constructed chiefly of the local red sandstone bedrock, supplemented by heavy masonry; historical accounts note that by the mid-19th century, much of the stone battlements had been removed or collapsed.